oz123/awesome-c/README.md

 ## Frameworks ##

-This section has big libraries that provide data structures and other stuff you expect of a 'modern' standard library.
+Big libraries that provide data structures and other stuff you expect of a 'modern' standard library.

 * [APR][78] - Apache Portable Runtime; another library of cross-platform utility functions.
 [Apache-2.0][32].